Zenobia Wreck Cyprus

 Scuba dive very large wreck like the Zenobia dive is for divers who visit the Shipwreck Cyprus and is the number one dive spot on the Island of Cyprus.
 It is a large, roll-on roll-off ferry that was built to operate in the eastern Mediterranean

-Diving with Easy Divers Cyprus on The Zenobia
+Diving with Easy Divers on The Zenobia Wreck Cyprus

 Zenobia Ship Wreck Diving Cyprus, The wreck of the Zenobia off Larnaca was registered to carry up to 140 passengers.
 She sunk on her maiden voyage in the Mediterranean Sea while in Cyprus in 7 June 1980 off Larnaca’s fishing harbour.
 Zenobia Wreck is now lying on her side at 42 meters.